Action for Expat Votes

 This legal action is on behalf of 13 representative British citizens including Harry Shindler, a 93 year old veteran of WW2.
 Our lawyer has said "We will defend one of the last veterans of the second world war who did not agree to vote for the loss of his future European citizenship when he risked his life for Europe's freedom."

-Breaking News: The case will be heard by the General Court of the EU in Luxembourg on 5th July, before a panel of 5 judges.
-It could be momentous.
+Breaking News: The case was heard by the General Court of the EU in Luxembourg on 5th July, before a panel of 5 judges.
+The next hearing is expected in October.

 THE FUNDING FOR STAGE ONE OF THE CASE HAS BEEN COMPLETED.